 Python has the benefit of being a general purpose programming language.
 Though it is an excellent language for scientific computing, it is not solely a scientific computing language.
 It can be used to do everything from building a file synchronization system (Dropbox), a photo-sharing service (Instagram), a 3D modeling and video-editing application (Blender), and a video hosting platform (YouTube), to discovering gravitational waves.
-Python was also used in most components of the Laser Interferometer Gravitational-Wave Observatory (LIGO) project.
+Python was also used in most components of the Laser Interferometer Gravitational-Wave Observatory (LIGO) project, from which there is a useful collection of tutorials.